 '''

-Gxxx-001(config-peer:149.49.70.1)# exit
+Gxxx-001(config-peer:149.49.70.1) # exit

 Gxxx-001#

 '''

-Configuring an ISAKMP peer-group About this task
+Configuring an ISAKMP peer-group

 An ISAKMP peer-group maintains an ordered list of redundant peers.
-The purpose of the peer-group is to provide a backup in the case of remote peer failure.
+The purpose of the peergroup is to provide a backup in the case of remote peer failure.
 At any point in time, only one peer is active and acting as the remote peer.
-If the active peer is presumed dead, the next peer in the peer-group becomes the active remote peer.
-For a full explanation of the redundancy mechanism see Introduction to the failover mechanism on page 563.
+If the active peer is presumed dead, the next peer in the peergroup becomes the active remote peer.
+For a full explanation of the redundancy mechanism see Introduction to the failover mechanism on page 488.